Marco Arana: Environmental activism

-In 1985, he was invited to the district of Hualgayoc, where Cajamarca's oldest mines operate, to make a documentary video about mining and its impact on agriculture, where he was able to appreciate the unhealthy conditions in which adults and children entered the mine, up to a thousand meters below sea level, without helmets or shoes.
+In 1985, he was invited to Hualgayoc, the district where Cajamarca's oldest mines operate, to create a documentary video on mining and its impact on agriculture.
+There, he witnessed the unsafe conditions under which adults and children worked in the mines, descending up to a thousand meters below sea level without helmets or shoes.

-Five years later and already ordained a priest, he developed a parish soup kitchen program in the community of Porcón.
-The activities were expanded to teach nutrition courses, childcare and deworming days.
-Later, with the help of the community, he managed to found the Cristo Ramos de Porcón School, which allows young people with limited resources to have access to a quality secondary education.
+Five years later, after being ordained a priest, he established a parish soup kitchen program in Porcón.
+The initiative later expanded to include nutrition courses, childcare, and deworming days.
+With community support, he founded the Cristo Ramos de Porcón School, providing quality secondary education for young people with limited resources.

 In 1993, with the help of the Episcopal Center for Social Action, he denounced the expropriation of peasant lands by the Newmont and Buenaventura mining company, whose North American officials finally accepted their responsibility and paid compensation to those affected.

 In 1999, he formed EcoVida, the first ecological organization in Peru, together with young activists, biologists, sociologists and educators from the National University of Cajamarca.
 With this organization they carried out various initiatives, such as the "Campaign to save the San Lucas River" and the "Awareness raising on the burning of plastic."

 Another of the initiatives that he developed was the creation of brigades of environmental educators, which had the support of the Franciscan Sisters and whose objective was to help the population in the formation of bio-gardens and in the installation of improved kitchens.

-In 2002 he created the Training and Intervention Group for Sustainable Development (GRUFIDES) together with activists who focused on the problem of communities, human rights and ecological rights.
+In 2002, he created the Training and Intervention Group for Sustainable Development (GRUFIDES) together with activists who focused on the problem of communities, human rights and ecological rights.

 In 2003, with GRUFIDES, it carried out the Rural Roads to Fight Poverty project, which included six studies on roads in areas of extreme poverty, in addition to the project "Development of capacities for the resolution of environmental conflicts", with which they won a distinction from the Sierra y Democracia program.

 At the beginning of 2011, Stephanie Boyd's documentary "Operation Diablo", in which Marco Arana participated, received the International Human Rights Film Award from the Berlin International Film Festival.
 It shows the difficult relationship with mining companies.